rahulpargi641/Realm-Rush/README.md

 ### Implementation and Game Design
 #### Implementation
-    - PathFinder: Responsible for finding the shortest path on the grid using the breadth-first search algorithm implemented with a Dictionary and a queue.
+    - PathFinder: Responsible for finding the shortest path on the grid using the breadth-first search algorithm implemented using data sturctures like dictionary and a queue.

     - TowerFactory: Responsible for limiting the instantiation of towers to a maximum of 6 and reusing already spawned towers for performance using the queue.

     - Tower: Responsible for finding the nearest enemy and targeting them.
 After destroying the targeted enemy, it selects the next nearest one.